petertwigg/petertwigg.github.io/_posts/2022-08-07-spiritual-perspectives-what-is-consciousness.md

 feature_image:
 ---

-Spiritual Perspectives: What is Consciousness?
+Spiritual Perspectives - What is Consciousness?

 The very essence of meditation is the exploration of consciousness!
 Consciousness knowing itself.
 Here we discuss consciousness and provide experiential understanding of consciousness in a meditation and cosmological context.